MMMZZZZ/Syntherrupter/Documentation/Wiki/Minimum Viable Setup.md

 You don't need a standalone interrupter?
 Well, you can run the user interface on the PC, too.
 In that case you don't need a display at all ([see below](#without-a-display)).

 ### Suitable Models
 Nextions ease of use comes at a cost.
-Litterally.
+Literally.
 These displays are rather expensive, starting at 64$ for the 5" version.
 Starting?
 Yes, there are actually 6 displays that are suitable for Syntherrupter:

 * `NX8048T050_011R`: Nextion 5" Basic series ([Official shop: 65$](https://www.itead.cc/nextion-nx8048t050.html))
 * `NX8048T070_011R`: Nextion 7" Basic series ([Official shop: 75$](https://www.itead.cc/nextion-nx8048t070.html))